AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

 .. figure:: Images/Airflow_controller_calibration.png
     :width: 300px
     :align: center
-    :alt: internal figure
+    :alt: airflow controller calibration

     The model describing the filling of the accumulator fits the data very well.

 The final step is to calculate the fraction of time that the valve must be open in order to obtain a desired flow rate into the accumulator.
-Take the target air flow rate :math:`\dot{n}_{target}` and divide by the molar flow rate given by equation \eqref{ZEqnNum773701} to get the fraction of time the valve must be open to get the desired average flow rate.
+Take the target air flow rate :math:`\dot{n}_{target}` and divide by the molar flow rate given by equation :eq:`eq_Gas_molar_flow_of_air` to get the fraction of time the valve must be open to get the desired average flow rate.

 .. math::
+    :label: eq_Gas_fvalve

     f_{valve} =\frac{\dot{n}_{t\arg et} }{\dot{n}} =\frac{\dot{n}_{t\arg et} }{\frac{\pi D^{2} }{4\sqrt{KM_{gas} RT} } \sqrt{P_{s}^{2} -P_{a}^{2} } }

-Equation \eqref{ZEqnNum820776} assumes that inertial effects during flow startup are not significant.
-Application of equation \eqref{ZEqnNum820776} results in slightly more air being delivered than requested.
+Equation :eq:`eq_Gas_fvalve` assumes that inertial effects during flow startup are not significant.
+Application of equation :eq:`eq_Gas_fvalve` results in slightly more air being delivered than requested.
 The reason for this error is that when the valve is closed the volume between the location of the head loss and the valve fills to the pressure of the source.
 This volume of air quickly discharges through the valve as soon as the valve is opened.
 This error can be minimized by using small valves and by keeping the head loss orifice as close to the valve as possible.

-Equation \eqref{ZEqnNum820776} is used by the air flow control.vi to calculate the fraction of time that the valve should be open.
+Equation :eq:`eq_Gas_fvalve` is used by the air flow control.vi to calculate the fraction of time that the valve should be open.
 The ability of the control algorithm to create a desired flow rate can be measured by setting the flow rate and closing the effluent valves from the accumulator.
 The result is that the accumulator will gradually fill and as it fills :math:`f_{valve}` will gradually increase so the flow rate into the accumulator remains constant.
 The slope of the pressure vs. time line is proportional to the flow rate.